Jaap-Neven/MyAwesomeRepository/README.md

 These are changes on the main branch

-The very big issue is now fixed
+The very big issue is now gone